 Thank you for your interest in graduate study at Tufts University!
 We appreciate your interest in our graduate programs at Tufts University and look forward to receiving your application.
 If you have any questions about the process, please contact the Office of Graduate Admissions at 617-627-3395 or firstname.lastname@example.org.

 Thank you for your interest in graduate study at Tufts University!
 The following instructions provide information that will help you complete your application and ensure that it is processed in a timely manner.
+For additional information visit our FAQs page to learn more about our application and admissions process: FAQs.
 Please note that:

 - All application materials should be submitted online, and there is no need to submit a duplicate hard copy.

 - Application deadlines and program requirements vary.
 Please refer to our website and the requirements and deadlines document for your specific program information.